-Next, after taking care while crossing the busy Jalan Parlimen, enter into the Lake Gardens park and take one of the footpaths leading down to the main botanical garden area next to the lakes.
+Next, after taking care while crossing the busy Jalan Parlimen, enter into the Lake Gardens park, signposted Taman Botani Perdana.
+Here you should visit the Malaysia Cartoon & Comic House to see some original cartoon artwork.
+From here take one of the footpaths leading down to the main botanical garden area next to the lakes.
 You will pass a large amphitheatre (Panggung Anniversari) where shows and cultural events are staged periodically.

 The gardens are a paradise for gardening enthusiasts and plant lovers.
 Some of the highlights include:

 fernarium, cycads and bamboo collections

 tembusu deck (fagraea fragrans) and brazilian nut deck

 outdoor activity area and children's playgrounds